lachlancoin/npTranscript/README.md

 The script run_example.sh  provides an example of how you can run the java part of npTranscript.

 The input required is
- - 1 or more bam files (multiple bam files can be processed at the same time)
+ - 1 or more bam files (multiple bam files can be processed at the same time).
+We also include a script 'make_bams.sh' to recreate the minimap2 parameters and arguments used in our own analysis.
  - a reference genome (we provide a reference coronavirus genome in  data/SARS-Cov2/wuhan_coronavirus_australia.fasta.gz)
  - a coordinate file (we provde one in data/SARS-Cov2/Coordinates.csv)